-TL;DR: Aetna, a CVS Health company, modified CPB 0007 — its erectile dysfunction and Peyronie's disease coverage policy — effective March 7, 2026.
+TL;DR: Aetna, a CVS Health company, modified CPB 0007 — its coverage policy for erectile dysfunction and Peyronie's disease — with an effective date of March 7, 2026.
 Here's what billing teams need to know before submitting claims.

 Field Detail